tab1-web/faq/docs/support/troubleshooting/game-issues.md

 ---

 ## Maximum Characters Reached
-Login with the **last character** you logged.
+- Login with the **last character** you logged.

-So if you were on Account A and wish to log Account B, you must first log-in with Account A.
+    - So if you were on Account A and wish to log Account B, you must first log-in with Account A.
+    - If you don't have 2 accounts, try unstuck your character from the webpanel, your character is still in-game.
+    - I fixed it one time for my friend by logging his character.

 <div class="grid cards" markdown>
 <figure markdown="1">